micahcochran/micahcochran.net/source/_posts/legal-text.md

 ## Notes

 The Frontend is HTML and a small amount of Javascript.
-The backend is Flask library using Python.
+The backend is the Python Flask library.
 The text of the Alabama Constitution is stored in MongoDB.
 User credentials are stored in a SQLite database.
+There are options to install in Vagrant on a Virtual Machine or bare metal.

 The scraper was custom Python code (using BeautifulSoup library).
 It was written in a manner to allows legal codes scraping from other websites.
 These scraper would need some level of customization.